 Try these homemade vegan tacos stuffed with lentil walnut taco meat!
 They are delicious, flavorful, and simple to make for dinner.
 This taco recipe is also really great to add to your meal prep schedule!

-I ask BL what he wants for dinner at least a few times a week.
-And, he almost always responds the same way: lentil tacos!
+I ask my family what they want for dinner at least a few times a week.
+And, they almost always respond the same way: lentil tacos!

-I’ve always got a batch of my lentil tacos in the fridge (or the freezer) as they are not only his favorite but one of mine as well.
+I’ve always got a batch of my lentil tacos in the fridge (or the freezer) as they are not only my family’s favorite but one of mine as well.
 They taste just as good on a tortilla as they do in a salad or folded into a burrito bowl.

 Now that I’ve got my Instant Pot almost permanently on the counter, I figured it was time I recreate my lentil taco recipe for the Instant Pot.
 While lentils don’t take that long to cook, making them in the pressure cooker allows me to throw everything in at once and walk away.